Understanding Preterm Labor and Birth -- Prevention

 Can I Prevent Premature Birth?

-The most important thing you can do to try to have a healthy baby is to get prenatal care -- and try to be in the best of health before you get pregnant.
+The most important things you can do to help have a healthy baby is to be in the best of health before you get pregnant and get prenatal care.

 Your doctor will check you for risk factors of premature delivery and discuss which precautions you should take.
 Measuring the length of the cervix using a special transvaginal ultrasound probe can help predict your risk of delivering prematurely.
 This is usually done between 20 and 28 weeks of pregnancy, if necessary.